dokester/BayesicFitting/docs/Dimensions.md

 Due to the rotational symmetry of the N-sphere the only distinguishing feature of a point, is its distance to the origin.
 Without loss of generality, we take 4 points, positioned on axis 0 at 0.0, 0.5, 0.9 and 0.99.
-From all these points we generate 1000 points using one of our two engines.
-We do this for N-sphres of 10 and 100 dimensions.
+From these starting positions we generate 1000 points using one of our two engines.
+We do this for N-spheres of 10 and 100 dimensions.
 The 2-d sphere we skip, because it is very easy to check the preformance of engines in 2 dimensions and consequently everything there is hunkydory.